-A prime number is a whole number greater than 1 that has only two factors: 1 and itself.
+A prime number is a number greater than 1 that has exactly two factors: 1 and itself.
+Examples include 2, 3, 5, 7, and 11.

 For example: